kufii/My-UserScripts/libs/README.md

 		}
 	],

 	// Optional.
 If true show a blank option.
-Default is false.
+Defaults to false.
 	showBlank: true
 }
 ```